 Going forward, the FPGA market is set to expand.
 Major manufacturers of standard CPUs are expanding their product portfolio by acquiring companies specializing in FPGAs.
 In 2015, Intel bought Altera, a US-based manufacturer of programmable logic devices (PLDs), while last year AMD acquired Xilinx, the company that invented FPGA architecture.

 FPGAs will also be more widely used in networking.
 Apart from programmable logic cells, they will contain highly specialized silicon elements, i.e. network interface controllers.
 You can also expect network-specific circuits to be developed.

-From the developer’s point of view, FPGA circuits will contain more logic gates, allowing us to implement more complex functionalities.
-You will be able to put more network functionalities in a single circuit and piece of hardware equipment.
+From the developer’s point of view, FPGA circuits contain more logic gates, allowing us to implement more complex functionalities.
+You will be able to put more network functionalities in a single circuit or piece of hardware equipment.
 Of course, this will make the entire implementation more complex too.

 FPGA programming is not a new solution, but now businesses are uncovering its potential on a larger scale.
 It allows for developing architecture with a flexibility that can meet more specific project requirements.